Undulated tinamou

 The undulated tinamou (Crypturellus undulatus) is a species of ground bird found in a wide range of wooded habitats in eastern and northern South America.

 Etymology

 Its generic name Crypturellus is formed from three Latin or Greek words - kruptos meaning "covered" or "hidden", oura meaning "tail", and ellus meaning "diminutive".
 Therefore, Crypturellus means small, hidden tail.
 The specific name undulatus originates from the Latin word unda, meaning "wave", and means "furnished with wave-like markings".

 Taxonomy

-All tinamous are from the family Tinamidae, so are also ratites.
-Unlike other ratites, tinamous can fly, although in general, they are not strong fliers.
-All ratites evolved from prehistoric flying birds, and tinamous are the closest living relative of these birds.
+All Crypturellus are in the family Tinamidae, thus are classed as ratites, making them relatives of the cassowary, emu, kiwi, ostrich and rhea.
+Unlike these larger birds, however, tinamous still have the ability to fly, albeit somewhat weakly and not for prolonged periods (typically flying up, to perch on branches, when fleeing threats).
+It is thought that all ratites evolved from prehistoric flying birds, hence their distant populations in Australia and Oceania; the tinamou is the closest, smallest living relative of these birds.